This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 A Chef’s Tour also offer an evening food tour in Chiang Mai, plus food tours in Bangkok and Phuket.
 They are slowly adding more new food experiences in new countries so check out their website to see where else they are!

-Other Northern Thailand blog posts
+Other Chiang Mai and Northern Thailand blog posts you might like

 - Sunday Walking Street night market in Chiang Mai